wconne3/TeamNumberOne/README.md

 	-What percentage of graduates with active Visas have a job relating to their field?

-	-Did the hours per week and number per week as an intern affect the starting salaries of graduates.
+	-Did the hours per week as an intern affect the starting salaries of graduates.

 	-Is a higher/lower amount of internships proportional to the starting salaries of graduates.